Julylle/Deep-Learning-KERAS/README.md

 - **Forward Propagation**:  I built a neural network from scratch and code how it performs predictions using forward propagation.

 ## 2. Models with Keras
-- **Regression Model**: Making Regression Neural Model using Keras and predicing data
+- **Regression**: Making Regression Neural Model using Keras on a sample data.

+- **Classification**: Making a Classification Neural Model using Keras and predicing data on MNIST database.
+The MNIST database, short for Modified National Institute of Standards and Technology database, is a large database of handwritten digits that is commonly used for training various image processing systems.he database is also widely used for training and testing in the field of machine learning.
+The MNIST database contains 60,000 training images and 10,000 testing images of digits written by high school students and employees of the United States Census Bureau.